Up to CHF 99

 Conclusion

-Hair loss treatment via telemedicine is a safe, legal, and convenient option in Switzerland.
-It enables access to professional medical care without having to personally visit a practice.
-The process is clearly structured, from online consultation through prescription issuance to discreet medication delivery.
+Hair loss treatment via telemedicine can be a legally possible route to medical care in Switzerland when medically suitable.
+The process runs from online consultation through prescription issuance to discreet medication delivery.

 With personalized treatment approaches like at orva, you can benefit from customized topical formulations based on scientific studies and individually tailored to your needs.
 Long-term accompaniment by licensed Swiss doctors ensures that therapy is continuously monitored and adjusted as needed.